tieeeeen1994/rails-controller-policies/README.md

 This will generate a file: `app/policies/my/namespace/definitions.rb`

-The developer should edit this file and add the policies for the app.
+The developer should edit this file and add the policies for the app. **It is important to note that the location of the definitions file should reflect the namespace of the associated controllers.**

 ### `actions` key